 Source: Grossmont Healthcare District

-The Grossmont Healthcare District, a public agency, supports various health-related community programs and services in San Diego’s East County region.
-It also serves as landlord of Sharp Grossmont Hospital, including ownership of the property and buildings on behalf of East County taxpayers.
-The District, formed in 1952 to build and operate the publicly owned hospital, is governed by a five-member board of directors who are publicly elected and represent more than 500,000 people residing within the District's 750 square miles in San Diego's East County.
+The Grossmont Healthcare District is an East County regional public agency that supports various health-related community programs and services in San Diego’s East County.
+Formed in 1952 to build and operate Grossmont Hospital, the District is governed by a five-member board of directors, each elected to four-year terms, who represent more than 500,000 people residing within the District’s 750 square miles.
 For more information about GHD, visit www.grossmonthealthcare.org.